asyncgui/asynctkinter/README.md

 ```

-## Note
+## Notes

-- You may want to read the [asyncgui's documentation](https://gottadiveintopython.github.io/asyncgui/) as it is the foundation of this library.
+- You may want to read the [asyncgui's documentation](https://asyncgui.github.io/asyncgui/) as it is the foundation of this library.
+- You may want to read the [asyncgui_ext.clock's documentation](https://asyncgui.github.io/asyncgui-ext-clock/) as well.
-- I'm not even a tkinter user so there may be plenty of weird code in the repository.
+- I, the author of this library, am not even a tkinter user so there may be plenty of weird code in the repository.